 Filipinos find jobs in Taiwan as factory workers, caretakers, domestic helpers, ITs, and Engineers.

-Taiwan is located 1,011 km North of Manila, Philippines.
+Taiwan is located 1,011 KM (628.21 Miles) North of Manila, Philippines.
 From Manila, you can reach Taipei in 2 hours and 15 minutes by plane.
-Taiwan’s currency is New Taiwan Dollar (NT$).
-1 New Taiwan Dollar is equivalent to 1.82 pesos.
+Taiwan’s currency is the New Taiwan Dollar (NT$).
+1 New Taiwan Dollar is equivalent to 1.82 Philippine Pesos, depending on the exchange rate.

 Japan is another top job destination country for Filipinos.
 The country is the third-largest economy in the world in terms of nominal GDP.
 Despite the lack of major natural resources and precious metals, Japan still manages to occupy the top 3 spots from 2011 up to the present.